Supreme Court allows release of Trump tax returns to NY prosecutor - KION546

 Vance celebrated the order, saying in a tweet, “The work continues.”

-Trump’s legal team did not immediately respond to a request for comment.
+The subpoenas span documents from January 2011 to August 2019, including his tax returns, from Mazars.
+The documents relate to the Trump Organization’s employment of Trump’s former lawyer, Michael Cohen and hush money payment Cohen allegedly made to two woman who claimed to have had extramarital affairs with Trump.

-Although Trump’s personal lawyers may continue to fight their appeal in the case, the fact that the documents will be released by Trump’s long term accounting firm, Mazars, effectively ends the dispute.
+Although Trump’s personal lawyers may continue to fight their appeal in the case, the fact that the documents will be released by Trump’s accounting firm, Mazars, effectively ends the dispute.

+In a statement, the former President said the Vance investigation “is a continuation of the greatest political Witch Hunt in the history of our Country.”

+He added: “The Supreme Court never should have let this ‘fishing expedition’ happen, but they did.”

 Last July, the Supreme Court, voting 7-2, rejected the Trump’s broad claims of immunity from a state criminal subpoena seeking his tax returns and said that as president he was not entitled to any kind of heightened standard unavailable to ordinary citizens.
 The justices sent the case back to the lower court so that the president could make more targeted objections regarding the scope of the subpoena.

-Note: This story has been updated with comment from former President Trump.